NUWCDIVNPT/stig-manager-docker/README.md

-# Deploying STIG Manager with TLS and CAC Authentication
+# STIG Manager with CAC Authentication

 ## Scope of the example

-This project provides an example orchestration for deploying the STIG Manager API with support for user authentication incorporating the U.S. Department of Defense Common Access Card (CAC). **The example is provided as a proof of concept limited to connections from `localhost` and is NOT intended for production use.**
+This project provides an example orchestration for deploying STIG Manager with support for user authentication incorporating the U.S. Department of Defense Common Access Card (CAC). **The example is provided as a proof of concept limited to connections from `localhost` and is NOT intended for production use.**

 However, the concept demonstrated is applicable to a range of production deployments.
 For smaller teams, minor enhancements to the example may be all that is necessary to create an acceptable deployment.